lappiahnuamah/DevOps-CloudEngr-StegHub/3.MERN_Stack/README.md

 module.exports = router;
 ```
 ---
-### Step 8: Test PHP Processing
+### Step 8: Setting Up MongoDB Database
-Create a test file for your empty web root:
+We will need a database to store our data.
+Here we will use MongoDB.
+So let's SignUp for a shared clusters free account.
 ```bash
 sudo bash -c 'echo "Hello LEMP from hostname <b>$(TOKEN=$(curl -X PUT "http://169.254.169.254/latest/api/token" \
 -H "X-aws-ec2-metadata-token-ttl-seconds: 21600") && curl -H "X-aws-ec2-metadata-token: $TOKEN" \